 Chrome OS is an open-sourced Linux-based OS designed by Google.
 The operating system comes preinstalled on some select devices.
 It is fast, stable, and secure.
-Most of us usually don’t have devices that support chrome OS but anyways we always alternatives for Windows.
+Most of us usually don’t have devices that support chrome OS but anyways we always have alternatives for Windows.
 We can definitely run Chrome OS on our Windows-powered PC.
 Go through this tutorial to learn how to run Chrome OS on Windows.